CognizantOpenSource/maqs-java/docs/MAQS_1/selenium/SeleniumFAQ.md

 ## How do I fix common user errors?

 ### My code can't find the config class
-- Make sure you've imported the Full namespace such as com.magenic.maqs.utilities.helper.Config
+- Make sure you've imported the Full namespace such as com.cognizantsoftvision.maqs.utilities.helper.Config
 ### Test can't find the page element for a test, errors indicate something is wrong with Selenium
 - Kill the existing Chrome processes spawned and orphaned from the test kick off then update Browser and start fresh
 ### Test fails on driver, such as Chrome